mindcruzer/pelican-encrypt-content/README.md

 ####Installation

-Copy the `encrypt_content` folder to the root of your Pelican project (or somewhere that is accessible for importing), and merge the `theme` folder with the theme folder for your Pelican project.
+Copy the `encrypt_content` folder to the root of your Pelican project (or somewhere that is accessible for importing), and merge the `theme` folder with the theme folder for your Pelican project (see [Using Themes](https://github.com/getpelican/pelican-themes#using-themes)).

 Next, add the following to your `pelicanconf.py` file: